 “For example, an indoor graphic for a trade show which is framed out in SEG (silicone edge graphics) must be stretched to fit the frame properly and therefore, the fabric/graphic is designed with stretch, as is our Select Poly Light and Heavy (also known to Industry as Soft and Heavy Knit or Celtic and Heavy Celtic).
 An outdoor graphic must be easy to install and weather the elements.
 What is also critical is to use a fabric/vinyl/mesh that meets the application.”

-He points out that Verseidag’s vinyls go through a process of coating and lacquer that has been designed to meet specific applications the industry demands and our ink-receptive coatings are critical for optimum output.
+He points out that Verseidag’s vinyls go through a process of coating and lacquer that has been designed to meet specific applications the industry demands and its ink-receptive coatings are critical for optimum output.
 “Often in the industry we must compete against laminated vinyls and we simply educate our customer on why it’s important to use media that works in the application and performs best for the longevity of the application.”

 Best Printing Methods